z4kn4fein/sendstorm/README.md

 > This sample above will completely prevent the **Foo** object from recieving any **FooMessage**, in a real scenario here you can check against some props of the message object, or if you subscribe inside your subscriber object you can check the state of it.

 ##Execution target
-You can also specify where you want the **MessagePublisher** delegate your message receive invokations.
+You can also specify where you want to delegate your messages.
 ```c#
 messagePublisher.Subscribe<FooMessage>(new Foo(), fooMessage => false,
 	ExecutionTarget.BackgroundThread);
 ```
 Available options are:

- - BroadcastThread (it'll delegate the receive call to the thread from where the broadcast was called)
+ - *BroadcastThread* (it'll delegate the receive call to the thread from where the broadcast was called)
- - BackgroundThread (it'll create a task and will let the ThreadPool schedule the execution of the receive call)
+ - *BackgroundThread* (it'll create a task and will let the ThreadPool schedule the execution of the receive call)
- - UiThread (it'll delegate the receive call to the UI thread through its SynchronizationContext)
+ - *UiThread* (it'll delegate the receive call to the UI thread through its SynchronizationContext)

 > The UI thread option only works when the **MessagePublisher** is able to collect a valid SynchronizationContext object for delegating calls to the UI thread.
 To achieve this you have to instantiate it on the UI thread.